 WHAT IS THE STATUS FOE?

 We’ve all heard of the status quo, right?
 The definition of the status quo is the way things are right now or the current state of affairs.
-And I think the status quo is our enemy, to living the life you truly want.
+And I think the status quo is our enemy of living of peace and inner freedom.

 AS SEEN ON